jesherjoshua/DeepFrame/supplementary_results/readme.md

 ## Overview

-This directory contains additional experiment results for the DeepTrash framework, focusing on datasets including Trashcan1.0, TrashcanExtended, and TrashcanExtended-4class.
+This directory contains additional experiment results for the DeepFrame framework, focusing on datasets including Trashcan1.0, TrashcanExtended, and TrashcanExtended-4class.
 These results serve as supplementary proof for our experiments, expanding on the limitations of the paper due to space constraints.

 ### Experiment Datasets